 The ability to quickly respond to opportunities and threats is oftentimes the only difference between a failed business and a Fortune 500 juggernaut.
 There are a lot of factors that contribute to the speed of reaction for an organization’s supply chain.
 First, you must have the awareness to identify the opportunity or threat (as discussed above).
 Only after can you respond in a quick fashion.

 Supply chain speed is dependent on a company’s leadership being open to new and inventive solutions to problems.
 If a company’s leadership is stagnant and stuck in past methods than reaction time will be slow.
 Just like how the human body follows the head, a company will respond swiftly if the leadership is able to quickly react.

-Adaptability is the ability for a company to modify its solutions to meet a variety of unique problems and opportunities.
+Adaptability is the ability of a company to modify its solutions to meet a variety of unique problems and opportunities.
 The ability to adapt is oftentimes dependent on many of the factors we discussed above, such as leadership flexibility and supply chain awareness.
-This could be thought of as the end goal for a for supply chain agility implementation.
+This could be thought of as the end goal for a supply chain agility implementation.

 Companies that can adapt faster to a variety of internal and external factors will have a significant competitive advantage over their industry peers.
 Adaptability can be further improved by outsourcing to a reputable 3PL.
-For example, LTX possesses the technology and expertise to provide a wide variety of custom solutions for our clients.
+For example, Redwood possesses the technology and expertise to provide a wide variety of custom solutions for our clients.

 Supply chain agility is a crucial factor for a company’s continued success.
 Four important factors to consider when attempting to improve supply chain agility are awareness, user-friendliness, reaction speed, and adaptability.
-Companies who perform well in all four metrics are poised to drastically improve supply chain agility and gain competitive advantages within the marketplace.
+Companies that perform well in all four metrics are poised to drastically improve supply chain agility and gain competitive advantages within the marketplace.